Clubs and Activities: How to start a Club » HOW TO START A STUDENT CLUB AT ROCKVALE HIGH SCHOOL

 Identify Your Interest

 The first step is the most important- coming up with a good idea.
 After you figure out what you’d like to do, find students to help you with the club.
 It’s best to gather a variety of students who will bring to the club a plethora of interests, experiences and perspectives.
-This is also the time to establish offices and delegate the responsibilities of handling money, planning activities and developing leadership.
-The next point is to decide upon a meeting time and place.
-The most convenient place is obviously at school using a classroom or the auditorium for gatherings.

 What's next?